 John Weekes, PhD, Director, Knowledge Mobilization and Strategic Partnerships

 John bridges the gap between what CCSA knows and what it does in the field of substance use health and addiction with his knowledge of mobilization techniques and experience.
-He ensures implementation and continuous improvement of the knowledge mobilization framework, with a focus on encouraging the uptake of CCSA products.
+John ensures implementation and continuous improvement of the knowledge mobilization framework, with a focus on encouraging the uptake of CCSA products.
 He leads the development of innovative knowledge mobilization strategies to maximize impact and uptake by a broad range of populations and formulates CCSA’s strategy to engage and collaborate meaningfully with diverse interest groups and organizations.

 Pam ensures that CCSA advances knowledge in the substance use and addiction field by providing the best available evidence and research-based policy analysis to inform national policies and professional practice, and to respond to gaps in knowledge.
 She encourages collaborations with and among researchers linked with the addictions field to monitor emerging trends and bring multi-disciplinary perspectives to addictions research.